Diplodocus: Postcranial skeleton

 D. hallorum, known from partial remains, was even larger, and is estimated to have been the size of four elephants.
 When first described in 1991, discoverer David Gillette calculated it to be 33 m long based on isometric scaling with D. carnegii.
-However, he later stated that this was unlikely and estimated it to be 39–45 m long, suggesting that some individuals may have been up to 52 m long and weighed 80 to 100 metric tons, making it the longest known dinosaur (excluding those known from exceedingly poor remains, such as Amphicoelias or Maraapunisaurus).
+However, he later stated that this was unlikely and estimated it to be 39–45 m long, suggesting that some individuals may have been up to 52 m long and weighed 80 to 100 metric tons, making it the longest known dinosaur (excluding the species then known as Amphicoelias fragillimus, which at the time was reconstructed as a diplodocid of potentially even greater length, but is usually ignored because its only known remains are fragmentary and lost).
 The estimated length was later revised downward to 30.5–35 m and later on to 29–33.5 m based on findings that show that Gillette had originally misplaced vertebrae 12–19 as vertebrae 20–27.
 Weight estimates based on the revised length are as high as 38 MT although more recently, and according to Gregory S. Paul, a 29 m long D. hallorum was estimated to weigh 23 MT in body mass.
 A study in 2024 later found the mass of a 33 m D. hallorum to be only 21 MT, though the study suggested this only represents the average adult size and not the above average or maximum body size.
 The nearly complete D. carnegii skeleton at the Carnegie Museum of Natural History in Pittsburgh, Pennsylvania, on which size estimates of D. hallorum are mainly based, also was found to have had its 13th tail vertebra come from another dinosaur, throwing off size estimates for D. hallorum even further.
 While dinosaurs such as Supersaurus were probably longer, fossil remains of these animals are only fragmentary and D. hallorum still remains among the longest known dinosaurs.